-A member of a group of organic compounds which can be considered as derived from ammonia by replacement of one or more hydrogens by organic radicals.
-Generally amines are bases of widely varying strengths, but a few which are acidic are known.
+A member of a group of organic compounds that can be considered as derived from ammonia by replacement of one or more hydrogens by organic functional groups.
+Generally amines are bases of widely varying strengths, but a few that are acidic are known.

 The content above is only an excerpt.

 for your institution.
 Subscribe

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.